yuanlin2004/lumi/llama2-np/README.md

 ## Llama2 under 250 LoC: `compat-llama2-np.py`

-`compat-llama2-np.py` is a variant of `llama2-np.py` under 250, excluding the tokenizer code and the weight reading code.
+`compat-llama2-np.py` is a variant of `llama2-np.py` under 250 LoC, excluding the tokenizer code and the weight reading code.
 It strips out many experimental features and debugging utilities.

 Since it does not have the boilerplate code, `compat-llama2-np.py` is somewhat more readable than `llama2-np.py` in terms of illustrating the llama2 network architecture.